Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-11/_posts/2017-03-10-conclusions.md

 # Weekly Conclusions

-movement with the keyboard and the mouse events.
+We covered a lot this week again with conditionals, loops, and movement with the keyboard and the mouse events.
 Great job, and let me know if you have any questions!

 ## Next Week